gpratip/aws-rds-scheduler/README.md

 All IAM policies in this repo are written with **least privilege**:
 - Permissions are restricted to a **single RDS instance ARN**.
 - Lambda role can only manage the **specific EventBridge rules** it needs.

----

-## 🖼️ Diagrams
-Architecture diagrams for both solutions are in the [diagrams/](./diagrams) folder.